 The remainder of this paper is structured as follows.
 Section 2 presents the log-linearized equations of the regional DSGE model and discusses the differences in dynamics between the regional model with homogeneous regions and the model with only one national region.
 Section 3 outlines the adaptive proposal estimation techniques I use in the paper.
 Also included in this section is a description of the priors for the structural parameters and an overview of the data series.
 Section 4 includes a summary of posterior estimates and discusses the business cycle dynamics associated with the estimated regional model.
-In this section, I compare the forecast accuracy of the regional and national model on the eight national data series the two models have in common.
 In Section 5, the importance of regional information in conducting monetary policy is evaluated by simulating the estimated regional model and comparing central bank loss functions under three different monetary policy rules.
 Section 6 concludes and discusses future extensions.

-&lt;sup>4For a survey on optimal currency areas see Silva and Tenreyro (2010).
+4For a survey on optimal currency areas see Silva and Tenreyro (2010).